 So, my take is to buy produce from the produce section and meats from the meats section.
 If it’s in a box, save it for a special treat.
 Then listen to (and watch) our bodies to see which foods and which combinations work best.

-We may start to see some of those excess pounds fall off and maybe we can blow right past 100 with the wind blowing through our hair.
+Who knows, is we adopt some of these simple concepts as those in the Blue Zones seem to have, we may start to see some of those excess pounds fall off and maybe we can blow right past 100 with the wind blowing through our hair.

 Here’s to your health!